Amalia Bettini

 Amalia Bettini (1809–1894) was an Italian stage actress.

-She was a leading member of the famous theatre company of Salvatore Fabbrichesi.
-She was famous for her roles as heroine.
+She was a leading member of the theatre company of Salvatore Fabbrichesi.
+She was known for her roles as heroine.
 For a period, she managed her own theatre company.
 Between 1831 and 1840, she was a premier actress in the company of Gaetano Nardelli.
 In 1840–1842, she was a member of the Royal Theatre of Sardinia.
 She was famous in all Italy for her large repertoire within both comedy and tragedy.
 She retired after her marriage in 1842.